The Conflict at a Glance

 Parties to the Conflict

 1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010 for a six-year term.
-Aquino vowed to continue peace talks with the Moro Islamic Liberation Front (MILF), launched under former president Gloria Arroyo.
+Aquino vowed to continue peace talks with the Moro Islamic Liberation Front (MILF), launched by former president Gloria Arroyo.
 Arroyo was elected to Congress in the 2010 elections.
-The Armed Forces of the Philippines (AFP) has a force of approximately 120,000.
+The Armed Forces of the Philippines (AFP) has a force of approximately 125,000.

 2. The United States: Since 2002, the United States has had a significant military presence in the Philippines, training Philippine troops in counterterror operations.
 While there are indications that U.S. forces could become directly involved in the conflict, under the Philippine Constitution, the United States is permitted only to arm and train members of the Philippine Armed Forces.